TheMangoMamba/SOC-Automation/README.md

 This project demonstrates the implementation of a comprehensive Security Operations Center (SOC) automation pipeline using open-source tools to detect, analyze, and respond to security threats.
 The system simulates real-world attack scenarios and automates the incident response process from initial detection through alert enrichment and analyst notification.

 ### Objective
-To build an automated security incident response system that can:
+The objective of this project is to build an automated security incident response system that can:
 - Detect malicious file execution in real-time
-- Automatically enrich alerts with threat intelligence
+- Enrich alerts with threat intelligence
 - Create incident tickets for security analysts
-- Notify appropriate personnel via email
+- Notify the appropriate personnel via email

 ### Tools and Technologies Used
 - **Windows 10 VM**: Target system for attack simulation